Conditions

 First aid:

-• Do not handle the eye, prevent the pet from scratching at the eye
+• Do not handle the eye; prevent the pet from scratching at the eye

-• Transport pet quickly to the veterinarian
+• Transport the pet quickly to the veterinarian

 Signs: